-Fox orders wild 'Masked Singer' competition series
+Fox reveals trailer for wild 'Masked Singer' competition series

 Could Fox have found the next singing competition show sensation?

-The network has ordered a U.S. version of the Korean phenom The Masked Singer, where famous singers perform songs while clad from head to toe in an elaborate costume — complete with full face mask to conceal his or her identity — while a panel of judges (and viewers at home) try to figure out their identity.
+The network has ordered a U.S. version of the Korean phenom The Masked Singer, where famous celebrities perform songs while clad from head to toe in an elaborate costume — complete with full face mask to conceal his or her identity — while a panel of judges (and viewers at home) try to figure out their identity.
 One singer will be eliminated each week (and only then reveal their true identity).

-Ken Jeong, Jenny McCarthy, Nicole Scherzinger and Robin Thicke will serve on the show’s judges panel to try and figure out the identities of the singers, alongside host Nick Cannon.
+Ken Jeong, Jenny McCarthy, Nicole Scherzinger, and Robin Thicke will serve on the show’s judges panel to try and figure out the identities of the singers, alongside host Nick Cannon.

 “This is truly one of the most unique, genre-defining formats I’ve ever seen,” said Rob Wade, President, Alternative Entertainment and Specials, Fox Broadcasting Company.
 “It’s a massive international hit, and its boldness and originality make it the perfect fit for Fox.”